 My dear children, for whom I am again in the pains of childbirth until Christ is formed in you, (Galatians 4:19)

-Then, the Fullness of God comes to dwell in that which has been formed in us.
+Then, the Fullness of God comes to dwell in what has been formed in us.

-It is as we, with Christ’s help, keep His commands, His Divine Nature is formed in us.
-Then the Fullness of the Godhead make us Their dwelling place, their eternal Tabernacle.
+It is as we, with Christ’s help, keep His commands, that His Divine Nature is formed in us.
+Then the fullness of the Godhead make us Their dwelling place, their eternal Tabernacle.

 The following passage is relevant to the building of the House of God:

 The mountains of Bashan are majestic mountains; rugged are the mountains of Bashan.
 Why gaze in envy, O rugged mountains, at the mountain where God chooses to reign, where the LORD himself will dwell forever?
 The chariots of God are tens of thousands and thousands of thousands; the Lord has come from Sinai into his sanctuary.
-When you ascended on high, you led captives in your train; you received gifts from men, even from the rebellious—that you, O LORD God, might dwell there.
-(Psalms 68:15-18)
+When you ascended on high, you led captives in your train; you received gifts from men, even from the rebellious — that you, O LORD God, might dwell there.
+(Psalm 68:15-18)

-When you ascended on high, you led captives in your train; you received gifts from men, even from the rebellious—that you, O LORD God, might dwell there.
-(Psalms 68:18)
+When you ascended on high, you led captives in your train; you received gifts from men, even from the rebellious — that you, O LORD God, might dwell there.
+(Psalm 68:18)